ElArkk/jax-unirep/README.md

 ## Usage

-To generate representations of protein sequences, pass a list of same-length sequences as strings to `jax_unirep.featurize.get_reps`.
+To generate representations of protein sequences, pass a list of sequences as strings or a single sequence to `jax_unirep.featurize.get_reps`.
 It will return a tuple consisting of the following representations for each sequence:

 - `h_final`: Final hidden state of the mLSTM
 - `c_final`: Final cell state of the mLSTM
 - `h_avg`: Average hidden state of the mLSTM over the whole sequence.

+Only valid amino acid sequence letters belonging to the set:

+    MRHKDESTNQCUGPAVIFYWLOXZBJ

+are allowed.

 # License